 Comprehensive energy conservation and carbon reduction programmes have made significant improvements to the environmental footprint of our Belfast sites.
-We are currently exploring ways to secure more competitive and sustainable energy sources and have recently received planning approval for energy from waste, solar and biogas projects.
+We are currently exploring ways to secure more competitive and sustainable energy sources through energy from waste, solar and biogas projects.
 Our 600,000 sq. ft. wing manufacturing and assembly facility is Leadership in Energy and Environmental Design (LEED) certified to Gold standard by the US Green Building Council.
 The LEED rating system is the foremost international programme for buildings designed, constructed, and operated for improved environmental and health performance.

-Bombardier Aerospace, Belfast was awarded top score in the 2013 ARENA network environmental survey run by Business in the Community, Northern Ireland.
+Bombardier Belfast has a Platinum rating from the ARENA network environmental survey run by Business in the Community, Northern Ireland.
 The company is also ISO 14001 and OHSAS 18001 accredited.